 For each project, consider your audience’s background, goal, and current mood.
 Ask these questions:

-- Is the reader a prospective user, a new user, or an experienced user?
+- Is the reader a prospective customer, a new customer, or an experienced customer?

-- What is the goal of the user?
+- What is the goal of the customer?
 To complete a task?
 To research a topic?

-- Is the user in the middle of a task?
+- Is the customer in the middle of a task?
 Are they in a hurry?
 Could they be frustrated?

 We don’t want to overload our audience with unnecessary information, choices, or complex ideas or phrases when we don’t have to.
-This is particularly critical when a user may be new and/or frustrated.
+This is particularly critical when a customer may be new and/or frustrated.

 When relevant, provide a brief outline of an article’s focus in an introductory paragraph or section, and stick to the topic at hand.
 Keep sentences, paragraphs, and procedural steps focused and concise.